We've independently reviewed this article to make sure it's as accurate as we can make it.

 Our website is based around helping our readers solve issues with their appliances and air conditioners, so I’m only writing this guide to help you choose the best model for your home.

-Don’t be one of those people who rush out and make a purchase only to find out that they need to return it.
+Please don’t rush out and make a purchase only to find out you need to return it.
 Take advantage of my years of expertise and make the right choice the first time.